DEAI Guidelines for Vendors and Suppliers

 Provide extraordinary family learning experiences that educate our community about systemic racism.

-The Children’s Museum has a demonstrated history of not shying away from tough topics such as race, ethnicity, sexual identity, and disability.
-As an international leader in the field of intergenerational learning and education, the museum works hard to acknowledge and respect challenges in under-served and under-represented communities and to help every family and every voice be heard.
-New exhibits in the past year have included:
+The Children’s Museum has a demonstrated history of not shying away from tough topics such as race, ethnicity, sexual identity or disability.
+As an international leader in the field of intergenerational learning and education, the museum works hard to acknowledge and respect challenges in underserved and under-represented communities and to help every family and every voice be heard.
+Here are a few examples of how we have helped tell stories to shed light on systemic racism in recent years.

 Institutionalize changes so that DEAI becomes built into the fabric of how we operate and how we view all of the work we do.